Tuesday, May 21, 2013

 B104: Improving Search Experience and Proving Value

-Theresa A Simek, Search Onboarding Lead, EY Knowledge, EYBen Johnson, Senior Manager, Knowledge Management Platforms, Deloitte Services LP
+Theresa A Simek, Discover Search Product Manager, EY Knowledge, EYBen Johnson, Senior Manager, Knowledge Management Platforms, Deloitte Services LP

 Two case studies explore the practical aspects of improving the search experience and demonstrating the incremental value of search.
 At Ernst & Young, the importance of search log analysis for improving the search experience is well-recognized.
 Simek reveals some findings from E&Y logs and shares a Quick Reference Guide for best practices for query reviews.
 Johnson reflects on the challenges presented when organizations have mature and long-standing search implementations.
 How to demonstrate incremental value in the face of rapidly changing consumer search expectations is one.